andrewsunglaekim/git_workshop/readme.md

 - What are some strategies you've used in the past? (outside of VC)
 - What problems, if any, did you encounter?
 - How can version control software be leveraged to solve these problems?
+- If you use git already, how has it helped you?

-Then share with someone sitting next to you about your thoughts.
+Then share with someone sitting next to you about your thoughts for 3 minutes.

 ## Git - Git solves problems.
 5/20
 - I wrote some code to implement a feature, but I broke a bunch of stuff in the process. **I want to be able to go back in time to a point where my code works!**